gordonnl/firebase-stripe/README.md

 # Headless Stripe Payments Using Firebase Functions
-*The simplest possible payment implementation - applicable to any website.*
+*The simplest possible payment implementation - for static websites.*

 Implementation of Stripe's Direct Charge payment using all 3 available methods.
 Any one would suffice, however all are included to demonstrate.
 These include: